This was a fun post to write. By combining the experiences of Tracey and myself we were able to build a 10-day road trip circumnavigating Nova Scotia.

 - Day 10: Sydney to Halifax via Truro or Sherbrooke

-- Day 11: Circumnavigating Nova Scotia Ends in Halifax – 1 Hour
+- Day 11: Your Nova Scotia Road Trip Ends in Halifax – 1 Hour

 Whether you fly into Halifax or are already in the city, leg one of our road trip plan to circumnavigate the province takes just over one hour.
 It takes you to Lunenburg or, if you wish, Mahone Bay.

-A word to the wise: Lunenberg is built on a very steep hill.
-The Essential Old Town Tour starts at the top and meanders down to the port.
+A word to the wise: Lunenburg is built on a very steep hill.
+The Essential Lunenburg Tour starts at the top and meanders down to the port.
 If you park your car at the top, as I did, it's a heck of a climb back up.
-Luckily, there's a taxi service in town or you can take an equally interesting walking tour of the waterfront, which is on level ground, and learn all about the Bluenose II, Prohibition, rum running, and more in the Fisherman's Folklore tour.
+Luckily, there's a taxi service in town.
+Take a walk along the waterfront, which is on level ground, and learn all about the Bluenose II, Prohibition, rum running, and more in the Fisheries Museum of the Atlantic.
 Follow that up with a tasting at the boutique Ironworks Distillery and then a fresh seafood meal on one of the many restaurant patios overlooking the water.

 If Mahone Bay is your choice, you will find yourself in a quaint artistic community full of shops and restaurants.
 With gorgeous harbor views and more colorfully painted houses, it's a lovely place to wander and soak it all in.
 Take a boat tour, enjoy walking trails, watch artisans at work, relax on the beach, or enjoy a local beer at the Saltbox Brewing Company.
 A little tip: Mahone Bay is very busy on the weekends and very compact.
 Go early to get a parking spot or leave your car at your B&B and explore Mahone Bay on foot.